kole.photography writing with light, exposing beauty

 Portraits

 When shooting a portrait I'm aiming at the inside, your individuality.
-You are unique, you have your own character and personality, and I want to showcase that.
+You are unique, you have your own character, energy and personality, and I want to showcase that.
 So I look for inner beauty in all its richness, including the rougher edges: that which makes you so captivating and special as a human being.
 It can be a formal portrait, a casual photo for family, friends or yourself - as long as it's my artistic representation of you, and your face and its expressions are predominant, we're in the 'portrait' category.

 'Close To My Heart' is a special portrait project in which I invite you to share a part of your story, portraying you with something that is near and dear to your heart.
 Maybe the object has intrinsic value, maybe it represents something (or someone) that is of great significance to you - a memory of the past, a gift from the present, a hope for the future...
 Whatever makes your heart jump.